 Botox: A Chinese Medicine Perspective

 From a Traditional Chinese Medicine perspective, simplistically we consider our nervous system as your Qi (pronounced “chee”).
-It’s essentially the energy and communication system of our bodies.
-It’s the Yang aspect of that Yin/Yang image we’re all so strangely familiar with.
+It’s primarily the energy and communication system of our bodies.
+It’s the Yang side of that Yin/Yang perspective we’re all so oddly aware of.
 In contrast, blood is considered our “Yin.”
 Blood is a more literal translation - basically, it’s our circulatory system including, shockingly enough, our blood!

 Let's Align on Botox for a Moment

-Botox, or Botulinum toxin Type A, or Clostridium botulinum if you want to get fancy and scientific, is a neurotoxin that has been used in humans for a wide array of concerns from migraines and sweating, to the reduction of lines and wrinkles.
+Botox, or Botulinum toxin Type A, or Clostridium botulinum in the scientific terms, is a neurotoxin that has been used in humans for a variety of concerns, whether migraines, sweating, or the reduction of lines and wrinkles.
 As far as this article is concerned, we are discussing the use of Botox for cosmetic reasons - in some medical settings, the positive aspects of Botox outweigh the potential negative side effects.

 As far as this blog post is concerned, we are discussing the use of Botox for cosmetic reasons - in some medical settings, the positive aspects of Botox outweigh the potential negative side effects.

-Botox is injected into facial muscles in order to paralyze nerve conduction.
+Botox is administered into facial muscles to paralyze nerve conduction.
 As a result, the muscle relaxes and smooths, and therefore we see that ever so elusive and desirable reduction in the signs of aging.
 Sounds a-okay, right?
 So long as you’re okay with not being able to use full facial expression, what’s not to love?

 An Academic Consideration

-Therefore, the included evidence is either conducted on animals or seen in studies utilizing Botox for other reasons.
-In other words, the negative effects were observed while studying other outcomes.
+That would be intentionally harming the participants, and I think we can all agree that it doesn’t seem cool.
+Therefore, the covered evidence is either carried on animals or analyzed in studies using Botox for other purposes.
+In other words, the negative effects were seen while studying other results.
 There are no studies about “negatives of Botox used for cosmetic purposes” because, as we said, it’s not cool to knowingly go into a study to see what harm an intervention might cause.

 facial acupuncture